Siddharth-Bhardwaj/xv6-mod/README_lottery.txt

         this will display all existing processes and a few of their attributes in the process table.

     test utility (nicetest):
+        advisory: child will NOT inherit the nice value of the parent and will be initialized with nice = 0.
         usage: nicetest
         this will create a dummy process and its child, i.e., 2 dummy processes will be created. the child will find the number of prime numbers under 99999 to consume CPU time.